 The person entries and Jazīrat Ibn ʿUmar indicate what an entry will look like using only the data already collected.
 Jazīrat Ibn ʿUmar was a small but strategic town on the Tigris River, inhabited in the medieval period by Arabs, Armenians, and Syriacs.
 The entry for Mosul is a bit more elaborate, showing what a record might look like when the data already collected is augmented by user submissions.

 The first entry shows how Muslim ritual practice was noticed not only by Muslim authors, but also by local Armenians and Jewish travelers.
 The second indicates both Arabic and Greek authors commenting on a particular military practice.
 The third shows that beliefs in supernatural beings can also be regarded as a practice, and in this instance a Syriac source gives information about pre-Islamic Arabian paganism.
+The fourth sample entry likewise shows Islamic eschatology attested not only in Arabic but also in Syriac sources.

 This project has been made possible in part by the National Endowment for the Humanities: Exploring the human endeavor.